igormironchik/stock/README.md

 Firts of all you need to build desktop part of the Stock, after it you can build mobile part, it's very important to build desktop part first.

+To build destop part use stock.pro in the root directory.

+To build mobile part use stock/mobile/mobile.pro